Many Americans view Bastille Day as the big French holiday, but for Franco-Americans from Canada it’s St. Jean Baptiste Day on June 24.

 Celebrations–Or Not

-Manchester, with one of New England’s preeminent Little Canadas, has an entire Franco-American Day, at least in years free of pandemics.
-As part of the celebration, the city stages Poutinefest – a competition among restaurants for the best poutine.
+Manchester, N.H., with one of New England’s preeminent Little Canadas, has an entire Franco-American Day.
+As part of the celebration, the city stages Poutinefest – a competition among restaurants for the best poutine — in October.
 For the uninitiated, it’s a traditional comfort food of French fries, cheese curds and gravy.
 The winner gets to raise the Ceinture de Championnat/Championship Belt.
-The event was scheduled to take place on Oct.
-15, 2022.

-Winooski, Vt., also celebrates French Heritage Day in normal times.
+Winooski, Vt., also celebrates French Heritage Day.
 The town has held it in mid-July with music, food and a tourtiere contest.
 The Winooski Historical Society Museum and the Heritage Winooski Mill open as well.

 Lowell, Mass., celebrates its Franco-American heritage with a French Mass and a week-long festival, Franco-American Week.
 After a hiatus in 2020, the event resumed in 2021.
 It usually includes church suppers, a French Canadian documentary film, French music and bingo in French.